Far-UV vs. Near-UV

 UV light in different forms is frequently used for disinfection in healthcare facilities, for food manufacturing, and in agricultural settings.
 Its shorter wavelength makes Far-UV the effective choice for disinfection.
 A Far-UV light can cause the physical destruction of viruses, bacteria, and fungi so that they will no longer cause infection or harm.
 Further, Far-UV light can cause this destruction quickly, without the use of potentially harmful solvents, making it an attractive choice for infection control tools.

-To learn more about how Far-UV Sterilray™ can be an effective disinfection tool in many scenarios, click below.
+To learn more about how UV-FORCE® technology which utilizes Far-UVC light can be an effective disinfection tool in many scenarios, click below.